Matthewalvarado25/azure-network-protocols/README.md

 Create a resource group

 - In Azure, browse to "Resource Groups"
-- Click "Create" and fill out necessary fields
+- Click, create and fill out necessary fields
 - Review and create your resource group